 Using Extreme Measures in an Extreme World to reach an Extreme Culture.

-ZeroGravity is a 501c3 Christ-centered action sports outreach organization.
+ZeroGravity is a 501c3 Christ-centered extreme missionary organization.
+ZGO exists to exemplify a life lived with no limits in Jesus!
 We really enjoy loud music, motorcycles, drift cars, race fuel, BMX, Skateboarding, and high doses of adrenalin, but that is not the point, JESUS is!
 God has blessed us with the ability to turn our passions for extreme sports into acts of worship.
-ZGO has been called to share those acts of worship and allow others to experience them through extreme sports evangelistic outreach events that can be tailored specifically for your needs.
-Look around our website and you will see that ZGO is not just limited to event based evangelism.
-There is so much more to this organization.
-In everything we do God is glorified and everyone is impacted!
+ZGO has been called to share those acts of worship and allow others to experience them through extreme sports evangelistic outreach events.
+Look around our website and you will see that ZGO does everything we can to live out what Jesus says in John 10 “I have come that they may have life, and have it to the full” .
+There is so much more to this organization, but In everything we do God is glorified and everyone is impacted!

 We love God, we love people, and we love extreme sports!!
 Zero Gravity Outreach is a Christ centered platform for action sports athletes, musical artists, media professionals, and dynamic motivational speakers allowing us to share the experience of our relationship with Jesus through the unique passions, gifts and talents we have been given.
 Those gifts, talents, and passions must be used for more than just enjoyment and entertainment, but to bridge the gap between today’s culture and true faith.
 ZGO also invests in everyone who is a part of our organization by developing, mentoring, and preparing them to become high profile, high capacity, and high energy Christian leader.
 Encouraging them to develop their gifts, talents, and passions becoming all that God has created them to be!
 We use all aspects of our organization to provide a platform for those with very unique gifts and talents, to walk out their faith, and have a place where they can seek out their purpose being used to reach into today’s society, making a global impact.